Products, Services, and Data

 COMPASS develops, or updates, a regional long-range transportation plan — Communities in Motion — for Ada and Canyon Counties every four years.
 These plans look 20+ years into the future to help ensure our roads, bridges, and transportation services (buses, etc.) are ready by helping prioritize projects based on public input and how the region is likely to grow.

-CIM 2040 2.0 will refine the original CIM 2040 plan.
-To that end, the update retains 2040 as the horizon year and builds on the main tenets of CIM 2040 – namely the CIM 2040 Vision, goals, and performance measures and targets.
-The focus will be on additional information and analyses to support implementation and on how individual transportation components work together to form a complete, efficient transportation system for the Treasure Valley.
+CIM 2040 2.0 refines the original CIM 2040 plan.
+It retains 2040 as the horizon year and builds on the main tenets of CIM 2040 – namely the CIM 2040 Vision, goals, and performance measures and targets.
+CIM 2040 2.0 provides a more in-depth look at individual transportation components and how they work together to form a complete, efficient transportation system for the Treasure Valley.
+In addition, CIM 2040 2.0 refines transportation priorities and includes additional topics, such as travel and tourism, resilience, and new technologies.

 Future Transportation System

-CIM 2040 2.0 will focus on four transportation system components, and how they integrate to comprise a complete transportation system:
+CIM 2040 2.0 focuses on four transportation system components, and how they integrate to comprise a complete transportation system:

 From August 2015 to July 2016, COMPASS asked photographers of all abilities to submit photos of four transportation components that will be the focus of CIM 2040 2.0: roadways, walking and biking, public transportation, and freight.

-We received 116 fantastic photo submissions that portray the Treasure Valley’s transportation system beautifully and creatively.
+We received 116 photo submissions that portray the Treasure Valley’s transportation system beautifully and creatively.
 Thank you to everyone who submitted photos and to those who voted and congratulations to the 12 winning photographers!
 View the winning photos here, and check out all of the photo submissions in a Facebook photo album.
-To reserve your FREE copy of the calendar, conctact Christina Torkelson (208-475-2232).

 Each quarter, COMPASS sends an email update highlighting what has occurred in the past three months and what will occur in the next three months.
 In addition to the quarterly email updates, COMPASS also sends emails regarding other transportation-related topics.
 If you'd like to be added to our email list, email email@example.com.